LibraryCarpentry/Top-10-FAIR/_posts/2018-12-01-archaeology.md

 *Learn more*
 * Investigate tools that facilitate data cleaning and documentation such as Open Refine at <http://guides.archaeologydataservice.ac.uk/g2gp/ArchivalStrat_1-3>.
-* Attend a workshop or go through a tutorial to learn how to use the tool and its features including exporting out the record of the cleaning, etc
+* Attend a workshop or go through a tutorial to learn how to use the tool and its features including exporting out the record of the cleaning, etc.

 *Challenge me*
 * Choose a recent dataset you've collected and go through the processing and cleaning workflow.
 Be sure to document every step and follow conventions for file names, file formats, and backup creation.